Activating Sirtuin 6, it has now been pinpointed that sirtuin 6 is the gene responsible to elevate NAD+ levels.

 A set of genes that control ageing in yeast cells, genes called sirtuins, 7 of them in our body, 5 in yeast, they protect all organisms on the planet from deterioration and disease.
 They sense when we're hungry, when we're exercising and they send out the troops to defend us, so when you put more of these cells into a mouse it'll live up to 20% longer.
-The two molecules that increase NAD+ and activate sirtuins are NMN and Resveratrol.
-We lose NAD+ as we age and when you reach fifty you'll have half the levels of what you had when you were twenty.
+The two molecules that increase NAD+ and activate sirtuins are NMN and Resveratrol, the sirtuin gene we need to activate is SERT6, this is the gene that activates NAD+ and we lose NAD+ as we age and when you reach fifty you'll have half the levels of what you had when you were twenty.

 Per gram our prices are the lowest.